dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 - [ ] [A multicenter, prospective observational study to evaluate the impact of circulating tumor DNA guide](https://www.natera.com/resource-library/signatera-published-data-in-mrd/a-multicenter-prospective-observational-study-to-evaluate-the-impact-of-circulating-tumor-dna-guided-therapy-on-patients-with-colorectal-cancer).
 BESPOKE trial.
 Also uses Signatera

-Another great exponent of the tumor-informed approach is the GALAXY trial, part of the CIRCULATE-Japan study.
+Another prominent representative of the tumor-informed approach is the GALAXY trial, part of the CIRCULATE-Japan study.
 Here, a cohort of 1039 patients with resectable CRC (stages II-IV) was subject to an observational study, with postoperative ctDNA status determination and follow-up to a median of 16.74 months.
 The detection of ctDNA was performed using the Signatera assay (Natera), which has become a great exponent of the tumor-informed approach.